 c) Reducing use of electricity as far as possible.

-For instance inside the house one can do a lot of things by hand, that nowadays usually are done by devices; (such as grinding).
+Electricity coming from the outlet is made by use of fire for the most past.
+So the less electricity one uses, the less microbes one indirectly kills.
+For instance inside the house one can do a lot of things that nowadays usually are done by electrical devices, by hand; (such as grinding).

 d) Reducing use of fuel as far as possible.